Eschenbach returns and the Jussens make a fine CSO debut with Mozart

 Following up on their Chicago bow on the same stage in January, duo-pianists Lucas and Arthur Jussen made their CSO debut in Mozart’s Concerto for Two Pianos.

-Mozart wrote the double concerto, , K.365, in 1779 as a vehicle for himself and his beloved sister, Nannerl.
-In lesser composer’s hands, duo keyboard concertos tend to fall into a square and predictable trading off of phrases; Mozart, characteristically, finds a way to vary the playbook with subtle and unpredictable curveballs in the duo writing along with a typically indelible fount of melody.
+Mozart wrote the double concerto, K.365, in 1779 as a vehicle for himself and his beloved sister, Nannerl.
+In lesser composers’ hands, duo keyboard concertos tend to fall into a square and predictable trading off of phrases.
+Mozart varies the playbook deliciously with subtle and unpredictable curveballs in the duo writing along with a typically rich fount of melody.

-The Jussens played with striking polish and facility in the opening Allegro, echoing each other’s phrasing and dynamics, and trading off phrases so fluently that without the visual element, one wouldn’t even know when the other pianist picked up the leading part.
+The Jussens played with striking polish and facility in the opening Allegro, echoing each other’s phrasing and dynamics, and trading off lines so fluently that without the visual element, one wouldn’t even know when the other pianist had picked up the leading part.

 Still, there were slight differences.
-Lucas Jussen, the elder brother by three years (on the left), played with Classical poise and polished restraint while Arthur’s playing was more forceful and at times more theatrical—often with a head-swinging obbligato—yet no less musical or idiomatic.
+Lucas Jussen, the elder brother by three years, played the primo part (stage left) with Classical poise and polished restraint; Arthur tackled the secondo role in a more forceful and at times theatrical fashion—often with a head-swinging obbligato—yet was no less musical or idiomatic.

-In the Andante, the Dutch brothers’ playing was graceful and simpatico if not quite plumbing the full expressive potential of Mozart’s slow movement.
+In the Andante, the Dutch siblings’ playing was graceful and simpatico if not quite plumbing the full expressive potential of Mozart’s slow movement.
 The Jussens were at their finest in the concluding Rondo, throwing off Mozart’s challenges with seamless teamwork and stylish elan.
-Eschenbach and the CSO musicians lent their young colleagues equally refined and characterful support.
+Eschenbach and the CSO musicians lent their keyboard colleagues equally refined and characterful support.

 Photo: Todd Rosenberg

-There was an easy musical rapport between Eschenbach and the duo-pianists.
-It was a heartening visual to see the collegial Jussens insist on the 84-year-old conductor stand between them and take a bow together.
+There was clearly an easy musical rapport between Eschenbach and the Jussens, and it was a heartening visual to see the collegial young pianists insist that the 84-year-old conductor join them in their bows, flanked by the brothers.

-Repeated curtain calls elicited an encore from the Jussens of Igor Roma’s Strausseinander.
+Repeated curtain calls elicited an encore of Igor Roma’s Strausseinander.
 This diverting confection for two pianos breezily mixes themes from Johann Strauss Jr.’s operetta Die Fledermaus into a 176-key mashup.
 The Jussens made the most of the anarchic bravura as well as the bluesy middle section.

 Beethoven’s “Pastoral” symphony (No 6) closed the concert.

-Eschenbach’s Beethoven in his younger years leaned toward the fast and relentless— a brisk marathon training run through the forest with an eye on one’s time.
+Eschenbach’s Beethoven in his younger years leaned toward the fast and relentless— a brisk marathon training run through the forest with a close eye on one’s time.

-Now, the German conductor’s Pastorale breathes a more grazioso spirit.
-Taken at a relaxed pace, this Pastorale allowed listeners to unhurriedly enjoy Beethoven’s day in the country, benefiting the music and the performance.
+Now, the German conductor’s Sixth breathes a more grazioso spirit.
+Taken at a relaxed pace, this “Pastoral” allowed listeners to unhurriedly enjoy Beethoven’s day in the country, benefiting the music and the performance.

 William Welter’s liquid oboe playing illuminated the rustic village musicians in the third movement and Eschenbach led a storm that was imposing and effective without being overly cataclysmic.
 Perhaps the conductor’s emphatic style missed some of the benedictory glow of the finale but the excellent ensemble playing nicely rounded off this warm and generous Beethoven performance.